-\Distributions from traditional IRAs and employer-sponsored retirement plans are taxed as ordinary income and, if taken prior to reaching age 591⁄2, may be subject to an additional 10% IRS tax penalty. \\To qualify for taxand penalty-free withdrawals of earnings, a Roth IRA or 401(k) must be in place for at least five tax-years and the distribution generally must take place after age 591⁄2, with a few exceptions.
+Distributions from traditional IRAs and employer-sponsored retirement plans are taxed as ordinary income and, if taken prior to reaching age 591⁄2, may be subject to an additional 10% IRS tax penalty.

+Converting from a traditional IRA to a Roth IRA is a taxable event.
+A Roth IRA offers tax-free withdrawals on taxable contributions.
+To qualify for the tax-free and penalty-free withdrawal of earnings, a Roth IRA must be in place for at least five tax years, and the distribution must take place after age 591⁄2 or due to death, disability, or a first-time home purchase (up to a \$10,000 lifetime maximum).
+Roth IRA distributions may be subject to state taxes.

 This publication is not intended as legal or tax advice.
 All individuals, including those involved in the estate-planning process, are advised to meet with their tax and legal professionals.
 The individual sponsor of this newsletter will work with your tax and legal advisors to help select appropriate product solutions.
 We do not endorse or guarantee the content or services of any website mentioned in this newsletter.
 We encourage you to review the privacy policy of each website you visit.
 Limitations, restrictions and other rules and regulations apply to many of the financial and insurance products and concepts presented in this newsletter, and they may differ according to individual situations.
 The publisher and sponsor do not assume liability for financial decisions based on the newsletter's contents.
 Great care has been taken to ensure the accuracy of the newsletter copy at press time; however, markets and tax information can change suddenly.
-Whole or partial reproduction of Let's Talk Money® without the written permission of the publisher is forbidden. ©2022, LTM Marketing Specialists LLC
+Whole or partial reproduction of Let's Talk Money® without the written permission of the publisher is forbidden.

+©2022, LTM Marketing Specialists LLC